 More and more these days we’re facilitating team building for remote teams.
 We’re seeing groups with team members who perform the same job, based in multiple geographic areas.
 And we’re seeing groups with team members who work remotely from home while covering a specific territory.

-Most of the programs my company leads are face to face; when remote teams gather together.
-But we’re also beginning to address the need for remote team building activities, a/k/a virtual team building.
+While many of the programs my company leads are face to face; we also have a cool online program that addresses the need for remote team building activities, a/k/a virtual team building.

-Honestly, I still like face to face programs the best.
-There’s nothing like being in the same room with your colleagues when it comes to trust building and sharing best practices.
-That being said, remote teams need activities that will help them optimize for success on an ongoing basis, even when they can’t come together for what’s considered to be traditional team building.
+You can argue there’s nothing like being in the same room with your colleagues when it comes to trust building and sharing best practices.
+That being said, remote teams need ideas that will help them optimize for success on an ongoing basis, even when they can’t come together for what’s considered to be traditional team building.

 The Challenges for Remote Teams